Nikos-Salichos/FSW-Multivendor-Marketplace/README.md

 Team: Full Stack Warriors

-Our project is our final team project during Coding Bootcamp 12 (C# Stream) https://peoplecerteducation.org/bootcamp/
+This project is my team's final project for Coding Bootcamp 12 (C# Stream) https://peoplecerteducation.org/bootcamp/

+It is a multivendor marketplace with single page application(SPA) front end.
+We have implement dynamic filtering and sorting using LINQ.

 Project architecture is API based and we have use the following technologies: